nyukat/mammography_metarepository/README.md

 | end2end           | 0.6   | 0.5   | 0.372 |
 | frcnn_cad         | 0.667 | 0.667 | 0.622 |

+### I am getting `ValueError: unsupported pickle protocol: 5`
+The reason for this error is when pickled data list file (e.g. data.pkl) is saved with Python 3.8 or later and highest (5) protocol.
+Models in the metarepository do not have the support of pickle protocol 5.
+Please save your data list file with protocol 4 or 3, e.g. `pickle.dump(datalist_dictionary, file, protocol=4)`.

 ## Submission Policy